-As the world grapples with the coronavirus crisis, Peter de Verneuil Smith QC, Adam Kramer and William Day of 3 Verulam Buildings offer a detailed guide for analysing the impact of the 2019 novel coronavirus disease (COVID-19) on commercial contracts.
+At the start of the coronavirus crisis, in March 2020, Peter de Verneuil Smith QC, Adam Kramer QC and William Day of 3 Verulam Buildings offered a detailed guide for analysing the impact of the 2019 novel coronavirus disease (COVID-19) on commercial contracts.
+This guide has now been updated in April 2021 in light of developments over the last year.